p-siriphanthong/100-days-of-flutter/README.md

 **Day 16**

-- Initialize the FlutterFire in the iOS app
+- Initialize the FlutterFire in the iOS app (in progress)

 **Day 17**

-- Initialize the FlutterFire in the iOS app (continue)
+- Initialize the FlutterFire in the iOS app
 - Initialize the FlutterFire in the Android app

 **Day 18**